insieme/insieme/README.md

 ### Compiling Application Codes

-The main executable provided by the Insieme framework is called `insiemecc`, located in `code/driver`.
+The main executable provided by the Insieme framework is called `insiemecc`, located in `/code/driver`.
 It can be used to replace e.g. occurrences of another compiler such as `gcc` in makefiles.
 It supports both source-to-source-only compilation, as well as full compilation by calling a backend compiler.
 Environment variables `INSIEME_C_BACKEND_COMPILER` and `INSIEME_CXX_BACKEND_COMPILER` can be used to change the backend compiler at runtime, while the CMake options `-DINSIEME_C_BACKEND_COMPILER` and `-DINSIEME_CXX_BACKEND_COMPILER` allow setting the compiler prior building.
-`gcc` and `g++` are used as fallback.
+`gcc` and `g++` are used as default.
 For further information on its features and options, please refer to:

-    $ ./code/driver/insiemecc --help
+    $ code/driver/insiemecc --help

 ### Installation